viniciusbn/unifi-pihole-container/pihole/README.md

-# Pihole application
+# Pi-hole application

-This repository contains a Docker Compose setup for running the Pihole application.
+This repository contains a Docker Compose setup for running the Pi-hole application.

 ## Prerequisites
 - Docker